 - Programme your pen: The power of the stylus extends to two customisable buttons helping you speed up productivity.

 - Zoom and scroll with ease: Scrolling with the stylus can be slow, which is why Wacom has a touch ring on the side to help you zoom and scroll effortlessly.

 - Correct mistakes with the eraser tool: Like a pencil, rotate the stylus to clean up any image editing mistakes with the back of the pen.

 Cost of investment

 Professional Wacom lines like the Intuos offers greater photographic creative control.
-It comes in various sizes that respects your desk space and allows creative professionals in photography to use functions in Adobe Photoshop (brush tools) that would otherwise be unavailable or cumbersome, thereby enhancing the software itself.
+They come in various sizes that respect your desk space and allow creative professionals in photography to use functions in Adobe Photoshop (brush tools) that would otherwise be unavailable or cumbersome, thereby enhancing the software itself.
 It enhances not only your image editing, but also your software’s capabilities, which is why every Photoshop user needs a Wacom.